Dr Nadia M Trent

 Qualifications: PhD Industrial Engineering; MS Industrial Engineering; BEng and BEng (Hons) Industrial Engineering; PGCert Higher Education

 Contact DetailsEmail: [email protected]

 Cellphone: +27 71 610 6051

-Nadia has supervised more than 20 mini-dissertations (honours or masters level) in industrial engineering and data science at the University of Pretoria.
+Nadia has supervised more than 20 mini-dissertations (honours or masters level) in industrial engineering and data science at the University of Pretoria, South Africa.
 Most of the projects she supervised developed models (descriptive, explanatory, predictive, or prescriptive) to assist decision-making in specific industry contexts.